shipping-docker/vessel-docs/source/docs/linux-permissions.md

 title: Linux &amp; Permissions
 ---

 <p class="intro">Unlike on Mac or Windows, Docker on Linux has no layer of virtualization.
-One neat aspect of this on Linux is that permissions within Docker containers relate to the parent file system.
+As a result of this (and how containers work in general), operations run within the Docker container on shared files are affected by the owner and permissions of those files.
 We'll see how here.</p>

-> One way to understand Docker is to think of it more as a tool to run *processes* in a consistent way on any machine, where as virtual servers are a way to run *entire servers* consistently on any machine.
+> One way to understand Docker is to think of it as a tool to run *processes* in a contained space on any machine, where as virtual servers are a way to run *entire servers* in a contained space on any machine.

+<a name="linux" id="linux"></a>
 ## Docker and Linux Permissions

 Say you have a container running PHP as user `www-data`.
 That user `www-data` may have a UID (user id) of 33.